Exploring EIC Grants for your UK SME? Start here.

 • The digital transition

-• Helping to make Europe a more resilient, competitive, inclusive or democratic place
+• Helping to make Europe a more resilient, competitive, inclusive and democratic place

 These areas typically receive much of the innovation grant funding available across the UK and Europe.
 They encapsulate cutting-edge fields requiring considerable investment to achieve commercialisation while also offering a large and obvious social benefit.

-If you are working on a risky, highly promising technology allied to these areas, and satisfy the eligibility criteria outlined in the previous section, you are well-placed to win an EIC grant.
+If you are working on a risky, highly promising technology allied to these areas, and satisfy the eligibility criteria outlined in the previous section, you could be well-placed to win an EIC grant.

 How to apply for EIC grants